 My notes become illegible at this point; the ink has been smudged with tiny droplets of water.
 I can’t imagine how that happened.
 Anyway, the Doctor decides to leave the party early.

 Sue: Oh dear.

 Sue: That was great.
-It was one episode too long and some of the effects were a bit of a joke, but apart from that, I really enjoyed that one.
+It was an episode too long, and some of the effects were a bit of a joke, but apart from that I enjoyed it.
 It was very adult in places.
 I can’t imagine what the programme will be like without Jo, though.
 How do you follow that?